-This generates a toolchain installer in directory tmp/deploy/sdk.
+This generates a toolchain installer in the directory tmp/deploy/sdk.
 The installer name depends on the DISTRO and MACHINE variables and on the image name of the current build.
-For instance, for an i.MX build, the installer name is fsl-imx-xwayland-glibc-x86\64-meta-toolchain-armv8a-imx8mm-lpddr4-evk-toolchain-6.6-nanbield.sh.
+For instance, for an i.MX build of imx-image-core, the installer name is fsl-imx-xwayland-glibc-x86\64-meta-toolchain-armv8a-imx8mm-lpddr4-evk-toolchain-6.6-scarthgap.sh.

 When executed, the installer prompts for a directory where to put the toolchain.
-The default location for the i.MX toolchain is /opt/fsl-imx-xwayland/6.6-nanbield.
+The default location for the i.MX toolchain is /opt/fsl-imx-xwayland/6.6-scarthgap.

 When the toolchain is installed, different cross-compile variables must be set.
-This is done by sourcing script environment-setup-armv8a-poky-linux.
+This is done by sourcing the script environment-setup-armv8a-poky-linux.
 For example, with the default installation path:

-\$ . /opt/fsl-imx-xwayland/6.6-nanbield/environment-setup-armv8a-poky-linux
+\$ . /opt/fsl-imx-xwayland/6.6-scarthgap/environment-setup-armv8a-poky-linux